 No question that I was absolutely under a lot of stress but I had been for decades, but why now?
 I have a very stressful job – legal secretary/paralegal and worked long hours, including traveling for trial, ever-changing demands, etc. but I love my job.
 I feel very fortunate to have a great job that I actually enjoy because I was not able to go to college for financial reasons, which by the way, I always wanted to get a college education but life got in the way.
 I have been taking care of my precious daughters and all that entails with little help from their father.
 I was able to send my daughters to college and invest in their future (and, yes, I will be paying those college loans until I die).
 I have also been taking care of my elderly mom for the past 11 years and who was diagnosed with Alzheimer’s in 2013.
 When I say taking care of her, I literally mean she lived with me and my daughters for the past 11 years.
 That has not been an easy undertaking for sure – on any of us – my mom or on me and my daughters.
 But as hard as it is on all of us, it is even harder on my mom who realized she was losing her mind, who lost her independence, and I am sure the confusion that Alzheimer’s brings brought her much anxiety.
 I had converted my garage into living space for her so she can be as independent as she wanted to be, which was a life-saver for all, especially mentally, for all of us.
 In August 2016, she fell and broke her hip, was in the hospital for hip replacement surgery, then skilled nursing for weeks, and then I made the difficult decision to put her in a nursing home.
 I felt she needed the 24/7 care that we could not provide.
 I was working.
 I had surveillance cameras and a nanny-cam which would alert me when she was on the move but it was not enough to keep her safe.
 I still feel guilty because I know that no one will take care of our loved one like we would.
 Just a fact.
 We will all deal with helping our aging parents in some capacity.

 I know that having a stroke is serious but humor helps.
 You never know what could happen that could potentially change your life.
 It could have been so much worse for me so I am very grateful.
 My family and friends have been invaluable in my recovery and I have a wonderful speech therapist and my team of doctors.
 The outpouring of support is amazing.
 I am not paralyzed but I have speech (Aphasia) and some serious cognitive issues/executive function issues but I am getting better every day.
-I talk like I am very slow/retarded, I struggle with writing and spelling (still googling for words), grammar, and don’t get me started on math – I cannot do simple math.
+I talk like I am very slow and very “challenged,” I struggle with writing and spelling (still googling for words), grammar, and don’t get me started on math – I cannot do simple math.
 Period.
+But I’m here.
+I’m inside my brain but cannot easily communicate.
 Retraining my brain, working on speech, and not know what caused the stroke – it is incredibly frustrating.
 It this is as good as it gets, so be it.
 I’m not working and it could be months before I return to work, only getting a fraction of your paycheck – facing financial hurdles and hardship is enough to give you another stroke!
 It is all very stressful – but “don’t get stressed because that could be the reason for your stroke” – OMG.
 UGH.

 But here is the lesson: don’t take things for granted, be grateful, live life – you don’t know what is going to happen and get more disability insurance (not kidding).
 In an instant, your life and your family’s life can change dramatically.
 Be prepared.
 Save your money – pay yourself first.
 Thank goodness, I had an IRA, 401K of which I am depleting at record speed.